 The Fordham Competition Law Institute (FCLI) provides internationally recognized, top rated programs on antitrust law and policy.
 Through its programs FCLI contributes to the discussion of a wide range of issues related to antitrust law and policy across jurisdictions, and to the development of better competition law enforcement in jurisdictions around the world.
 FCLI’s activities focus on the following areas:

-For almost 40 years FCLI has organized the Annual Conference on International Antitrust Law and Policy, which is widely recognized as one of the leading events in international antitrust and policy.
+For 40 years FCLI has organized the Annual Conference on International Antitrust Law and Policy, which is widely recognized as one of the leading events in international antitrust and policy.
 The Conference offer leaders in the field, representing competition authorities, the judiciary, private practice and the academia, an opportunity to discuss recent developments in national and international antitrust law.